cvs-health/testilo/README.md

 ### Validation

 To test the `compare` module, in the project directory you can execute the statement `node validation/compare/validate`.
 If `compare` is valid, all logging statements will begin with “Success” and none will begin with “ERROR”.

+## Origin

+Work on the functionalities of Testaro and Testilo began in 2017.
+It was named [Autotest](https://github.com/jrpool/autotest) in early 2021 and then partitioned into the more single-purpose packages Testaro and Testilo in January 2022.

+## Etymology

+“Testilo” means “testing tool” in Esperanto.